 Choose a specialism

 At some point, you might find yourself working with clients in a certain industry.
-It might be beauty brands, fashion companies, or financial organisations.
+It might be beauty brands, fashion companies, restaurants, or real estate.

 Whatever it is, there’s a high chance you’ll get to know the ins and outs of these types of businesses.
 As a result, you can charge more for working with them and build a presence as one of the top freelance social media managers in that industry.